JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 ## 5. Server-side rate limiting

 When the Slow Mode is enabled, server MUST NOT accept two consecutive messages from the same user, to the same room, until the slow mode duration has elapsed.
-Only messages containing at least one `body` tag must be taking into account (to avoid counting `chatstate` messages for example).
+Only messages containing at least one `<body/>` element must be taking into account (to avoid counting `chatstate` messages for example).

 Room administrators and owners MUST NOT be rate limited.